daemon1981/mongoose-rattle-plugin/test-unit.md

 });
 ```

-should only update dateUpdate when updating.
+only update dateUpdate when updating.

 ```js
 var clock;